mozilla/testpilot/docs/DEPLOYMENT-VERIFICATION.md

 1. After the experiment is successsfully installed, verify that a dialog box appears saying **"{Experiment name} enabled!"**.
 Click the **"Take the Tour"** button and verify the tour works and closes as expected.
 Confirm that after installing the experiment, the number of active users increases by 1.

-1. After enabling an experiment, the header area should now say **"Active"** in green (Note that the Active will not be visible if your header area is currently "sticky").
+1. After enabling an experiment, the header area should now say **"{Experiment name} is enabled."** in green.

 1. Make sure clicking the blue **"Give Feedback"** button takes you to a Survey Gizmo page which asks you to rate the experiment and give some feedback (in a new tab).
 Leave some feedback or close the tab and return to Test Pilot.

-1. Click the Test Pilot icon in the toolbar and verify that the currently active experiment is listed as **"Now Active"** and has a green checkbox.
+1. Click the Test Pilot icon in the toolbar and verify that the currently active experiment is listed as **"{Experiment name} is enabled."** and has a green checkbox.

 1. Click the **"View all experiments"** button in the Test Pilot doorhanger and verify that you're taken to the http://testpilot.dev.mozaws.net/experiments page and your currently active experiments have a green outline (with a checkbox), and the button at the bottom of the experiment card has a gray **"Manage"** button instead of a blue **"Get Started"** button.

 1. Select a new (non-active) experiment from the Test Pilot toolbar doorhanger, and click the blue **"Enable {experiment name}"** button from the experiment details page.

-1. Click the Test Pilot icon in the toolbar and verify that both active experiments are listed as **"Now Active"**.
+1. Click the Test Pilot icon in the toolbar and verify that both active experiments are listed as **"{Experiment name} is enabled."**.

 1. Go back to the original Test Pilot exeriment details page and click the gray **"Disable {experiment name}"** button.
 Verify that the number of active experiment users decreases by 1.